honeycombio/refinery/config.md

 - [Stress Relief](#stress-relief)
 ## General Configuration

-### Section Name: `General`

-Contains general configuration options that apply to the entire refinery process.
+`General` contains general configuration options that apply to the entire Refinery process.
 ### `ConfigurationVersion`

 ConfigurationVersion is the file format of this particular configuration file.